Frontiers of the Roman Empire, Hadrian, Hadrian1900, Moesia Inferior, Moesia Superior, Pannonia

 Late spring AD 118 – Hadrian inspects his troops along the Danube Limes (#Hadrian1900)

-Soon after suppressing the disturbances that had broken out in Moesia Inferior (see previous post here), Hadrian embarked on a quick inspection of the military bases along the lower and middle Danube frontier.
-The new emperor knew the area well through his appointment as governor of the province of Pannonia Inferior in AD 106, also… Continue reading Late spring AD 118 – Hadrian inspects his troops along the Danube Limes (#Hadrian1900)
+After suppressing the uprisings in Moesia Inferior (see post here), Hadrian quickly inspected the military bases along the lower and middle Danube frontier.
+As the governor of the province of Pannonia Inferior in AD 106, the new emperor was already familiar with the area.
+During his time in Pannonia Inferior, he had taken command of… Continue reading Late spring AD 118 – Hadrian inspects his troops along the Danube Limes (#Hadrian1900)

 Archaeology Travel, Frontiers of the Roman Empire, Hadrian1900, Moesia Inferior, Romania